-In this year’s annual benchmark report by Return Path has helped us have a deep understanding of email deliverability.
-Let’s have a look at the key findings of this report for the email marketing benefits.
+This year’s annual benchmark report by Return Path has helped us develop a better understanding of email deliverability.
+Let’s have a look at the key findings of this report for email marketing benefits.

-We see the 12 months global, regional, and country inbox placement results, as well as inbox placement rates by industry and the top four mailbox providers in this report.
+We see 12 months worth of global, regional, and country specific inbox placement results, as well as inbox placement rates by industries and the top four mailbox providers in this report.

 Let’s have a look at the path to the inbox;

-Emails start traveling from its point of origination, which refers to the point that it was composed, and with the help of the multiple servers they reach the destination point through the Internet.
+Emails start traveling from their point of origination, which refers to the point where they were composed, with the help of multiple servers to reach the destination point through the Internet.

-In this systematic process, emails are determined as trustworthy ones or doubtful ones.
-Most of them blocked on the gateway and never reach the spam folder or inbox folder.
+In this systematic process, emails are determined as trustworthy or not.
+Most of them get blocked on the gateway and never reach the users' spam or inbox folders.

-If they pass the gateway; spam filters consider sender reputation, relevancy of the content and user engagement to decide whether to send them in the spam folder or inbox.
+If they pass the gateway; spam filters consider the senders' reputation, relevancy of content and user engagement to decide whether to send them in the spam folder or inbox.

 Return Path used two different sets of data to calculate inbox placement;

-Return Path uses seed data to check to see if seed addresses are delivered or went into the spam folder or inbox.
-They have hundreds of mailbox providers around the world so the numbers are huge.
-It’s a great way to measure missing or blocked emails with seed data.
-Global and country-specific inbox placement rates are calculated using seed data.
+Return Path used seed data to see if seed addresses were delivered or if they went to the spam folder or inbox.
+They have hundreds of mailbox providers around the world so their numbers are huge.
+A great way to measure missing or blocked emails is with seed data.
+Global and country-specific inbox placement rates are also calculated using seed data.

 Panel data indicated the real world scenario.
-Return Path gathers email data and real-world information to understand subscriber engagement.
-They have more than 2 million users in their system and it’s a great chance to measure engagement data.
-In this study mailbox provider and industry-specific inbox placement are calculated with panel data.
+Return Path gathered email data and real-world information to understand subscriber engagement.
+They have more than 2 million users in their system which accounted for a great chance to measure engagement data.
+In this study mailbox provider and industry-specific inbox placement rates are calculated with panel data.

-Average global inbox placement increased by 5% points this year.
-In the second quarter of 2018, the most significant increase came in with 7% points over the same period last year.
+The average global inbox placement increased by 5% this year.
+In the second quarter of 2018, the most significant increase came in with 7% over the same period last year.

-Latin America region dropped 3% percentage points this period for an average of 78%.
+The Latin America region dropped 3% during this period to an average of 78%.
 Only Mexico was able to achieve deliverability above the global average.

 Deliverability to European mailboxes rose slightly to an average inbox placement rate of 86%.
 Greece, Portugal, and Norway have Europe’s highest inbox placement at 93%, while Austrian mailboxes saw the lowest inbox placement of any European country (79%).

-In Ireland, email deliverability rate increased 15% points for a new average of 92% inbox placement.
-However, mailboxes in Denmark and the Czech Republic saw the largest decline in deliverability among European countries with 3% points below the previous period.
+In Ireland, email deliverability rates increased 15% more for a new average of 92% inbox placement.
+However, mailboxes in Denmark and the Czech Republic saw the largest decline in deliverability among European countries with 3% below the previous period.

-In the previous reporting period, Asia-Pacific Region had 79% in inbox placement.
+In the previous reporting period, the Asia-Pacific Region had a 79% inbox placement rate.
 This year they saw a slight decline in inbox placement with an average rate of 78%.

 Marketers are successfully reaching mailboxes at AOL, Gmail, and Yahoo, seeing inbox placement rates above 90 every quarter.
-The outlook was a challenging mailbox for marketers to reach with a period average of just 75%.
+Outlook was a challenging mailbox for marketers to reach with a periodical average of just 75%.

 Across the board, every industry saw an increase in inbox placement compared to the previous period.
 Distribution & manufacturing and banking & finance had the highest inbox placement averages for the period at 96%, while education/nonprofit/government had the lowest inbox placement rate at 83%.
 The automotive industry saw the largest increase in inbox placement with %88 of email reaching subscribers’ inboxes—an increase of 11% points over the previous period.

-To prevent emails going to spam folder instead of inbox folder of the receiver, read this article on the link!
+To prevent emails going to the spam folder instead of the inbox folder of your receivers, read this article!